Infinite-dimensional port-Hamiltonian systems with a stationary interface: Exponential Stability

-Exponential stability of boundary port-Hamiltonian systems is already discussed in \cite[Chapter 9]{Jacob2012} and as we have shown in Lemma \ref{lem:Asimilarity} that our system is similar via an isometric isomorphism to a system of the type discussed in that reference, of course, the results there are immediately applicable.
+In other words, Assumption \ref{ContractionAssumption} means precisely that the port-Hamiltonian operator $A_{\mathcal{Q}_0}$ generates a contraction semigroup (see Theorem~\ref{Theorem A Generates a Contraction Semigroup}).
+Exponential stability of boundary port-Hamiltonian systems is already discussed in \cite[Chapter 9]{Jacob2012}.
+As we have shown in Lemma \ref{lem:Asimilarity} that our system is similar via an isometric isomorphism to a system of the type discussed in that reference, of course, the results there are immediately applicable.
 However, the respective conditions translate into estimates on the boundary values of $w$, that is in terms of the original system in conditions on the boundary variables as well as the interface variables.
 In the context of the systems discussed here, this may be undesirable and we will show that sufficient conditions can be formulated exclusively in terms of evaluations at the boundary points at $a$ and $b$.

 We begin by showing an essential property that helps to verify the exponential stability of the port-Hamiltonian system \eqref{Theorem A Generates a Contraction Semigroup - ACP}.
 The following lemma is an extension of the energy estimates in \cite[Lemma~9.1.2]{Jacob2012}, which in our setting removes the necessity to evaluate at the interface.
 In the case $r = 0$ the difference is that, due to the jump discontinuity at the interface position, we need to introduce two auxiliary functions defined on two complementary subintervals to exploit the system dynamics.
 However, the case $r > 0$ yields an improved energy estimate that only requires the evaluation at one of the boundary points.
 The result is similar in appearance to \cite[Lemma~9.1.2]{Jacob2012} for boundary port-Hamiltonian systems without an interface and the proof technique relies in a substantial manner on the tools developed there.